annatar19/SDA25_project/code/height_analysis/README.md

 - `logit_csv.py` Converts the height data to a form useful for training the logistic regression models.
 Result is stored in `csv/logit.csv`
 - `model.py` Tests various Patsy formulas for the logistic regression model and stores the results in `csv/model_results.csv`
 - `heatmap.py` Was experimental code used to view the results of the logistic regression.
 It is unused.
-- `old/` Contains the previous height analysis code.
-It is unused and uncleaned.
 - `csv/` Contains all the `.csv ` files.
 - `png/` Contains all the plots.